hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 put them to the sword.
 You should, therefore, take note of this warning and conduct yourself with caution.
 Remember your forefathers and do not incur the hostility of the whole community by interference with religion.
 If you disregard this, Nemesis (will overtake you)."

 ### OUR COMPOSITION OF POEMS
 This letter was sent to the address of Devdhar (one of) the editors of the Sudharak at the New English School.
 He gave a substance of it in the issue of the Sudharak dated 25th November 1895.
-Afterwards;, a meeting against the Social Conference was held at Thakurdwar in Bombay.
+Afterwards, a meeting against the Social Conference was held at Thakurdwar in Bombay.
 On that occasion, we stepped forward and recited two shloks composed by my brother.
 We can compose poetry fairly suited to any occasion, though we are not poets.
-Being, however, actuated by a desire to do everything that was necessary for popularizing our favourite subject, and thinking that as metrical composition commended themselves to the popular taste it 980would be better to lay our views before the public in that form, we studiously devoted ourselves to the art of versification.
+Being, however, actuated by a desire to do everything that was necessary for popularizing our favourite subject, and thinking that as metrical composition commended themselves to the popular taste it would be better to lay our views before the public in that form, we studiously devoted ourselves to the art of versification.
 I, in particular, had a great predilection for versification and composed many verses on patriotism.
 Although my brother had not the same predilection, still he could compose excellent verses whenever he was in a mood to do so.
 As the habit of indulging in loquacity in public